Transfer of Learning: A Complete GuideTransfer of Learning: A Complete Guide: classroom practice and examples for teachers

 Learners grasp abstract ideas easier than specific routines.
 Teaching the 'why' with 'how' helps learners see principles working.
 This boosts transferability, according to research by Gick and Holyoak (1983) and others.

 Explicitly discuss the challenge of applying learning to new situations.
-Help students develop habits of mind that include asking "Where else might this apply?"
+Help learners develop habits of mind that include asking "Where else might this apply?"
 Encourage reflection on when and how to use various strategies and approaches.

 Researchers (Bransford & Schwartz, 1999) found learners need help to see connections between subjects.
 Teachers should highlight shared ideas, like proportional reasoning in maths and geography scale drawings.
 Cross-curricular transfer needs teacher coordination and focus on concepts across subjects (Barnett & Ceci, 2002).